suttiprapasutara/SQL_PowerBI_Project_OCD_Patient_Analytics/README.md

 ### Key Trends

-**1. Balanced Gender Distribution:** The dataset shows a nearly equal distribution of OCD patients by gender, with 747 females (49.8%) and 753 males (50.2%).
+**1. Balanced Gender Distribution:**
+- The dataset shows a nearly equal distribution of OCD patients by gender, with 747 females (49.8%) and 753 males (50.2%).
 This indicates that OCD affects males and females almost equally in this sample population.

+**2. Slight Male Prevalence:**
+- There is a slightly higher percentage of male patients (50.2%) compared to female patients (49.8%).
+However, the difference is minimal, suggesting that gender is not a significant factor in the prevalence of OCD.

+**3. Implications for Treatment:**
+- The balanced gender distribution implies that treatment approaches and resources should be equally accessible and tailored to both males and females.
+Understanding any subtle differences in symptom manifestation or treatment response between genders may be beneficial for clinicians.

 ### Summary